abmkj/NADEX-Scraper-Portfolio-Replication/README.md

 The first problem with the NADEX data is that it is in a PDF format, and we would like to have the data readable as a dataframe.
 This is overcome using the tabula package in Python (https://pypi.org/project/tabula-py/), that uses OCR to read tables in PDFs as Pandas dataframes.

 Once the data is read into Python, one object of interest is to assess if there are market inefficiencies on the NADEX platform that can be exploited by prospective traders.
 I focus here on binary options, which offer an effective case for illustration of a potential strategy.
-Binary options, also called digital options, can be approximately replicated using two call options with very close strike prices, as shown in the diagram below.
+Binary options, also called digital options, can be approximately replicated using two call options with very close strike prices, as shown in the diagram below (credit to: https://quant.stackexchange.com/users/601/smallchess).

 ![alt text](https://github.com/a-mkj/NADEX-Scraper-Portfolio-Replication/blob/main/binary_call_replication.png?raw=true)